 - For all other entities, the registration fee is $750.

 - Example: A for-profit corporation that has been transacting business in Texas since June 1, 2007 would owe $3,000 in late filing fees if registering on December 1, 2010.
 The total fees due with the application for registration would therefore be $3,750.

 (The following entity types are not charged late fees for years prior to 2006: professional corporations, professional associations, business trusts, real estate investment trusts, and other foreign entities not required to register under prior law.)

 Limitation of Late Fees

 If your entity will be assessed more than five years of late penalties, and you meet certain criteria, you may request that the secretary of state limit the fees you owe.
-The secretary of state will cap the late fees at five years for an entity that (1) submits a certificate of account status evidencing good standing with the comptroller’s office; and (2) certifies to the truth of the following statements:
+The secretary of state will cap the late fees at five years for an entity that (1) submits evidence of an active right to transact business with the comptroller’s office; and (2) certifies to the truth of the following statements:

 - The entity has satisfied all of its franchise, sales, and other tax obligations with the Texas Comptroller of Public Accounts.
-A true and correct Certificate of Account Status is attached showing that the entity is in good standing with the Texas Comptroller of Public Accounts.
+Attach a screen print from the comptroller’s office showing the entity has a status of “active right to transact business”.

 - The entity does not owe any other taxes, fees, or assessments that are administered by any other Texas state agency.

 - The entity has not received a letter from the Office of the Secretary of State regarding the need to submit an application for registration, or if it has received such a letter, it has responded to the secretary of state within 45 days.